tharunptt/finance-project/README.md

 # finance-project

-# This project is for learning git
+# This project is for learning git practical